grethasaur/IFSSA_app/README.md

 ## Future Work
 - **Model Retraining**: The model will be periodically retrained with updated data to adapt to new trends and patterns.
 - **Feature Expansion**: Additional features, such as weather data or real-time cultural event schedules, could be integrated into future versions to improve prediction accuracy.
-- **Enhanced User Interface**: Future iterations of the Streamlit interface may include more advanced features like interactive reports for better decision-making.
+- **Enhanced User Interface**: Future iterations of the Streamlit interface may include more advanced features like data visualizations or interactive reports for better decision-making.

+## How to Run

 ## Installation & Usage
 1. **Clone the Repository**: